victorobiahu07/mealplan-restapi/README.md

 If running this application on a MAC OS..Hit Cmd + Shift + H and create a GO folder.

 In the GO folder, create 3 sub folders  bin, pkg and src.
 Most of the code logic will be in src.

-Used Gorilla MUX for web config and imported it into necessary files.
+Used Gorilla MUX for web config and imported it into necessary files

-Set up MongoDB from Terminal using the following command: go get gopkg.in/mgo.v2 To install mongoDB Community Edition correctly via Linux on Mac OS using Homebrew run the following commands sequentially brew tap mongodb/brew brew install mongodb-community@4.2 mongod --config /usr/local/etc/mongod.conf --fork (To run mongo in the background include --fork) brew services start mongodb-community@4.2 ps -ef | grep mongod (verifies MongoDB is running correctly) Enter command : "mongo"
+Set up MongoDB from Terminal using the following command: go get gopkg.in/mgo.v2

+To install mongoDB Community Edition correctly via Linux on Mac OS using Homebrew run the following commands sequentially

+brew tap mongodb/brew

+brew install mongodb-community@4.2

+mongod --config /usr/local/etc/mongod.conf --fork (To run mongo in the background include --fork)

+brew services start mongodb-community@4.2

+ps -ef | grep mongod (verifies MongoDB is running correctly)

+Enter command : "mongo"

 Last enter command "show dbs" to show available dbs in Mongo